jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

       :align: left
       :width: 100%

+.. _Size_Distribution:

 Use of Size Distribution
 ------------------------

+This manual is updated for Size distribution tool version in Irena 2.66 and higher, for older versions see prior versions of manuals.

 This program uses one complex interface – a complex graph and panel for data input and manipulation.
 To start, select “Size distribution” from “SAS” menu…